 7. The Dudley Community Partnership has been invited to comment on the proposals.
-Any comments received will be reported orally to Cabinet.
+No comments have been received.

 Forecast 2012/13 Position

 - 8. Following amendments agreed by Cabinet in October, the total service budget for 2012/13 is £235.7m.
 The following favourable variances have now arisen: - Earmarked reserves have been reviewed to identify any no longer required for their original purposes, which can be returned to General Balances, and £2.2m has been identified. - Transition Grant of £0.5m will be received in recognition of the Council establishing a local Council Tax Support scheme for 2013/14 that satisfies government criteria. - Various savings totalling £0.2m in the Quality and Commissioning division of the Directorate of Adult, Community and Housing Services in respect of employee costs, utility refunds and accommodation costs and additional income.